jeffgbutler/CarvelWorkshop/kapp/README.md

 resource available on any particular cluster.
 To deal with this problem, kapp includes a very powerful configuration mechanism.

-If you examine the out-of-the-box supply chain, you will see a kapp configuration like this included in the templates that deploy applications to Knative:
+If you examine the out-of-the-box supply chains delevered with Tanzu Application Platform (TAP), you will see a kapp configuration like this included in the templates that deploy applications to Knative:

 ```yaml
 apiVersion: kapp.k14s.io/v1alpha1